XenonA7/starcaller-2/README.md

 ## **Summoning Mechanic:**
-* Double-tap the "guard" button to summon an equipped ally.
+* Double-tap the "guard" button while in each element mode to summon a respective equipped ally.
 * Equip allies at the **Summoners' Lobby** building in Rookie Harbor South.
 * Maximum ally capacity starts at 1 and increases for each element you have unlocked (up to 5).
 * Different allies are available, each with their own HP/SP costs to summon.